Title: Section 415.19 - Infection control

 (2) The 60-day stockpile requirement set forth in paragraph (1) of this subdivision shall be determined by the Department as follows for each type of required PPE:

-(i) for single gloves, the applicable positivity rate, multiplied by the number of certified nursing home beds as indicated on the nursing home’s operating certificate, multiplied by 24;
+(i) for single gloves, the applicable positivity rate, multiplied by the nursing home’s average census as determined annually by the Department, multiplied by 24;

-(ii) for gowns, the applicable positivity rate, multiplied by the number of certified nursing home beds as indicated on the nursing home’s operating certificate, multiplied by 3;
+(ii) for gowns, the applicable positivity rate, multiplied by the nursing home’s average census as determined annually by the Department, multiplied by 3;

-(iii) for surgical masks, the applicable positivity rate, multiplied by the number of certified nursing home beds as indicated on the nursing home’s operating certificate, multiplied by 1.5; and
+(iii) for surgical masks, the applicable positivity rate, multiplied by the nursing home’s average census as determined annually by the Department, multiplied by 1.5; and

-(iv) for N95 respirator masks, the applicable positivity rate, multiplied by the number of certified nursing home beds as indicated on the nursing home’s operating certificate, multiplied by 1.4.
+(iv) for N95 respirator masks, the applicable positivity rate, multiplied by the nursing home’s average census as determined annually by the Department, multiplied by 1.4.

 (v) For the purposes of this paragraph, the term “applicable positivity rate” shall mean the greater of the following positivity rates: